oliverschweikert/AnnihilNations/docs/UI + Asset Design.md

 # UI Design + Asset Creation

-This area of development was overseen by @AmeilBurke, due to his expertise in this area.
+This area of development was overseen by Ameil (@AmeilBurke), due to his expertise in this area.
 Regarding AnnihilNations, his responsibilities were:

 - Designing & animating the sprites
 - Designing the main, pause & options menu